 Under the Special Marriage Act, forced marriages and child marriages are outlawed.
 Early marriages nonetheless remain widespread, and reportedly spiked in the context of COVID-19 (Al-Jazeera, April 14, 2021).
-According to Girls Not Brides, 27% of Indian girls are married before they reach 18 years of age.
+According to Girls Not Brides, 27% of Indian girls and 7% of boys are married before they reach 18 years of age.
 Divorce laws also vary in accordance with the relevant religious or civil law that the marriage occurred under.
 Under Christian and Muslim laws, a man is entitled to divorce his wife for any reason, whereas both genders have equal rights to file for divorce under the Special Marriage Act and Hindu Marriage Act (OECD, 2019).

 India signed the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW) and ratified it in 1993.
 A 2014 review by the CEDAW committee highlighted a culture of impunity for perpetrators of violence against women (CEDAW, 2014, p.3).
 It further observed an increase in violent crimes against women, especially rape (including marital), kidnappings and abductions.
+Such issues remain widely reported (HRW 2022 country chapter; BBC News, 16 December 2021).

-Female representation in Parliament in 2019 was 14%.
-Whilst modest, this represents a 9% rise from just 5% in 1990 (Index Mundi).
+Female representation in Parliament in 2021 was 14.4%.
+Whilst modest, this represents a 9.4% rise from just 5% in 1990 (Index Mundi, last accessed 27 December 2022), and compared to other countries in the region, women are broadly accepted as high-profile political leaders (Pew Research Centre, 2 March 2022).